modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Guides

 On our all-new [website](https://modern-web.dev), we have a dedicated [Guides](../../guides/index.md) section.
-It is dedicated in helping you to get confident in our modern web way of working.
-It feature step by step guides to work with our tools, and we documented common issues developers run into when doing buildless development.
+It is meant to help you to get confident building for the modern web.
+It features step by step guides to work with our tools, and we document common issues developers run into when doing buildless development.

 This section is an ongoing progress, we're looking to add more over time and would love your feedback and improvements.
 Feel free to hit "Edit this page on GitHub!", [open issues](https://github.com/modernweb-dev/web/issues/new) or [join the discussions](https://github.com/modernweb-dev/web/discussions).